lanl/PyBNF/docs/config_keys.rst

     * ``scheduler_node = cn180``

+**simulation_dir**
+  Optional setting for a different directory where we should save (or temporarily store) simulation output.
+Usually not necessary to set separately from `output_dir`.
+However, if you are running on a cluster with a Lustre filesystem, you may want to set this to a different disk to avoid excessive reads and writes to the Lustre disk.

+  Default: Use the same directory as `output_dir`.

+  Example:

+    * ``simulation_dir = /scratch/sim_output``

 **worker_nodes**
   Manually set nodes used for computation - takes one or more strings separated by whitespace identifying machines on a network.
 If running on a cluster with SLURM, it is recommended to use :ref:`automatic configuration <cluster>` with